QubesOS/qubes-doc/security/split-gpg.md

 - The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
-Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, if an attacker gains access to it they will likely be able to get the passphrase too.
-If you have a private key that already has a passphrase set use `gpg2 --edit-key <key_id>`, then `passwd`.
-Be aware that `pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk`.
+Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, as explained before.
+If you have a private key that already has a passphrase set use `gpg2 --edit-key
+<key_id>`, then `passwd` to set an empty passphrase.
+Be aware that
+`pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk` for it to work.

 ## Configuring Split GPG ##